 Some of our favorite product design stories this week.

-With technology always changing (look no further than outdoor Halloween displays), it can be difficult to know where product development is going next.
-Download Creo’s “10 Expert Insights: The Future of Product Design in the Age of Smart & Connected Devices.”
-The future doesn’t have to be spooky.
+With technology always changing, it can be difficult to know where product development is going next.
+Download our eBook, 10 Expert Insights: The Future of Product Design in the Age of Smart & Connected Devices.
 Learn from industry leaders as they predict how you will be designing products in the near future to help you stay ahead in our rapidly changing industry.